 There may be an opportunity to add an additional major to your programme of study.
 Please refer to the programme course advisor for further information.
 Course structure

-Please note this degree structure is indicative only.
 A course advisor can assist you to select your electives and plan your degree.